marekborowiec/AMAS/README.md

 You also need to choose at least one action with `-c` (same as `--concat`), `-s` (`--summary`), `-v` (`--convert`), or `-r` (`--replicate`) for the input to be processed.
 The order in which arguments are given does not matter.

 IMPORTANT! `AMAS` is fast and powerful, but be careful: it assumes you know what you are doing and will not prevent you overwriting a file.
 It will, however, print out a warning if this has happened.
+You also need to be mindful of the input format specified, as incorrect format may result in unexpected program behavior. `AMAS` performs some basic checks to see if the parsing was successful but there is a trade-off between automated file format detection and computation times.
+In short, you can expect your output to be garbled if you don't specify the right input format.

 ### Concatenating alignments
 For example, if you want to concatenate all DNA phylip files in a directory and all of them have the `.phy` extension, you can run: